bagofbeanes/custom-playfield-scenecontrol/README.md

 )
 ```

+- ...where `editor` is a unique skin ID which just copies the specified skin element from the editor.
-- Skin elements are stored in the `custom_playfield/sprites/skins/` folder.
+- Custom skin elements are stored in the `custom_playfield/sprites/skins/` folder.
 The relative path from here makes up a skin's ID.
-  - As an example, to create your own skin, you would create a new folder (at `custom_playfield/sprites/skins/exampleskin`), then place all of your skin elements in there.
-From there, you access them by typing just `exampleskin` as the ID.
-For skin elements in a subfolder within `exampleskin` (let's say `variant_a` and `variant_b`), you access them by typing `exampleskin/variant_a` and `exampleskin/variant_b` respectively as the full skin IDs.
+  - As an example, to create your own skin, you would create a new folder (at `custom_playfield/skins/skinname`), then place all of your skin elements in there.
+From there, you access them by typing just `skinname` as the ID.
+For skin elements in a subfolder within `skinname` (let's say `variant_a` and `variant_b`), you access them by typing `skinname/variant_a` and `skinname/variant_b` respectively as the full skin IDs.
-  - The built-in skins use the `builtin` ID, which contains each default track skin type in its own sub-ID, like `conflict` and `light`.
-Therefore the full skin IDs for them are `builtin/conflict` and `builtin/light` respectively.
+  - The default ArcCreate skins use the `default` ID, containing each default track skin type in its own sub-ID, like `conflict` and `light`.
+The full skin IDs for these are `default/conflict` and `default/light` respectively.
-  - Within `builtin` there's also a `criticalline` folder with its own subfolders containing all types of critical line, and also within `builtin` are the remaining skin elements (such as sky input line, track lane divider) in case needed, but by default, skin elements not dependent on side/track skin are provided by the editor settings for `builtin` skins.
+  - Within `default` there's also a `criticalline` folder with its own subfolders containing all critical line (floor judgement line) types.
+The remaining sprites (such as sky input line, track lane divider) are in `default` in case needed, but in this skin's case, skin elements not dependent on side/track skin are provided by the editor settings.
-- `editor` is a unique skin ID which copies the specified skin element from the editor.

-- List of all skin elements:
+- The names of the skin elements are as follows:
   - Regular track:
     - Body: `TrackBody.png`
     - Critical line: `TrackCriticalLine.png`